lrthomps/lrthomps.github.io/index.md

 layout: page
 ---

-<p>Studied math and physics, now a data scientist, in Vancouver, BC.</p>
+<p>Roughly five years a data scientist after studying math and physics, now in Vancouver, BC.</p>

 <p>In Vancouver because I love the mountains so near, prefer my snow up there, don’t mind the rain down here, and could not live in an un-walkable/un-bikeable place.</p>